-The minimum number of hours a student must work within the quarter is 50 hours (this earns 1 academic credit) and if the minimum hours are not accomplished, the student will earn a failing grade.
+The minimum number of hours a student must work within the quarter is 50 hours (this earns 1 academic credit).
+If the minimum hours are not accomplished, the student will earn a failing grade.

 Students will receive their enrollment slip only after attending the mandatory orientation.
-Enrollment is in-person only and with instructor approval.
+Enrollment is only with department approval.

-For professional development Work Experience & Internship Students are required to attend one 21st Century Skills Workshop and complete the assignment given.
-The Resume Workshop is optional.
+Work Experience & Internship Students are required to complete 21st Century Skills Badges.

 21st Century Skills Go by Many Names: